-It takes at least one month from the application date to obtain approval (or two months for certain banks designated by the Commissioner of the FSA) (Article 40, Enforcement Regulations of the Banking Law).
+It takes at least one month from the application date to obtain approval (or at least two months for certain banks designated by the Commissioner of the FSA) (Article 40, Enforcement Regulations of the Banking Law).
 For practical reasons, the entity should take the following steps:

-- Consult with the FSA before issuing the public notice of commencement of tender offer (see Question 12). - Apply for approval in the early stages of the transaction.
+- Consulting with the FSA before issuing the public notice of commencement of tender offer (see Question 12). - Applying for approval in the early stages of the transaction.